Documentation / Graphite

 You do that by configuring the URL that will serve the HTML with the CLI param resultBaseURL (the base URL for your S3 or GCS bucket) and configure the HTTP Basic auth username/password used by Graphite.
 You can do that by setting --graphite.auth LOGIN:PASSWORD.

-You can also modify the annotation and append our own text/HTML and add your own tags.
+You can also modify the annotation and append your own text/HTML and add your own tags.
 Append a message to the annotation with --graphite.annotationMessage.
-That way you can add links to a specific branch or whatever you feel that can help you.
-If needed set a custom title with --graphite.annotationTitle instead of the default title that displays the number of runs of the test.
+That way you can add links to a specific branch or whatever else you feel can help you.
+If needed, set a custom title with --graphite.annotationTitle instead of the default title that displays the number of runs of the test.

 You can add extra tags with --graphite.annotationTag.
 For multiple tags, add the parameter multiple times.
-Just make sure that the tags doesn’t collide with our internal tags.
+Just make sure that the tags don't collide with our internal tags.

 You can also include a screenshot from the run in the annotation by adding --graphite.annotationScreenshot to your configuration.